-- UCLMS has an overarching Intended Learning Outcome for every year of the MBBS stating "Appreciate the impact of climate change and sustainability in healthcare", and continues to try to embed planetary health teaching across its curriculum. - Recommendations: Whilst many topics are addressed, there is awareness of the need to explore some in further detail, and perhaps use a spiralling curriculum.
+- UCLMS has an overarching Intended Learning Outcome for every year of the MBBS stating "Appreciate the impact of climate change and sustainability in healthcare", and continues to try to embed planetary health teaching across its curriculum. - Recommendations: This section has the greatest room for improvement, especially since this academic year the Year 1 SSC titled Sustainability & Climate Change in Healthcare was not offered.
+In addition to integrating and highlighting the importance of planetary health within the MBBS curriculum, UCLMS could also improve the elective offerings catering to those students who have a particular interest in planetary health and sustainability.